seanf0617/automate-all-the-things/README.md

 - install: Install aws iam authenticator on your jenkins server (https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html).
 - install: For convenience, install kubectl on the server (https://kubernetes.io/docs/tasks/tools/install-kubectl/)

+## Pre=built Jenkins server docker image

-If you wish to run a prebuilt docker image for jenkins for this example, one is available here:
+> If you wish to run a pre-built docker image for jenkins for this example, one is available here:

 https://hub.docker.com/repository/docker/chrisgallivan/jenkinsnpm